-- We have significantly extended our lab testing hours for COVID-19 testing, starting early in the morning and typically ending after midnight. - We are in the process of bringing in more well-trained staff from other areas of the lab network, as well as areas such as molecular pathology and genetics. - We are bringing in additional laboratory instruments to help increase capacity. - Fast-track drive-up assessment services have been established in Calgary Zone to increase capacity and speed of service for COVID-19 testing.

-- The first drive-up service was established on March 10, and the second is planned to open on March 17. - Alberta Health Services has also developed a simple online assessment tool (http://ahs.ca/covid) to help individuals decide whether they need to call Health Link 811 to be tested for COVID-19.
+- We have significantly extended our lab testing hours for COVID-19 testing, starting early in the morning and typically ending after midnight. - We are in the process of bringing in more well-trained staff from other areas of the lab network, as well as areas such as molecular pathology and genetics. - We are bringing in additional laboratory instruments to help increase capacity. - Fast-track drive-up assessment services have been established in Calgary Zone, Edmonton Zone, as well as Red Deer and Camrose, to increase capacity and speed of service for COVID-19 testing. - The first drive-up service was established on March 10.
+There are now five fast track, drive-up assessment centres operating with one more scheduled to open in Calgary and two more under consideration for Airdrie and the Bow Valley. - Alberta Health Services has also developed a simple online assessment tool (http://ahs.ca/covid) to help individuals decide whether they need to call Health Link 811 to be tested for COVID-19.
 The online assessment tool will guide individuals to answer questions about their symptoms and take them through steps to help determine whether they need testing.